ReWrite-Media/makecode/blocks/hai2025/wood3.md

 # Add to it's model

 ## Step 1
-The agent figured out that Acacia wood is a log as well.
+The agent figured out that an Acacia log is wood too.
 Click the play button to continue.

 #### ~ tutorialhint
 Make sure all three log types are being classified and press the play button.